lenngro/neuralstyletransfer/README.md

 `-sp`
 `--stylepath`
-The (relative) path to the image that's supposed to be used for the style recreation.
+- The (relative) path to the image that's supposed to be used for the style recreation.
-When no value is provided, program raises an error.
+- When no value is provided, program raises an error.
 - Example "style_images/picasso.png"
 - or "/home/user/images/image2.png"

 `-i`
 `--iterations`
-The number of iterations that are going to be computed while recreating content and style in the target image.
+- The number of iterations that are going to be computed while recreating content and style in the target image.
-Default: 1000
+- Default: 1000
-Set this to i > 750 for appropriate results.
+- Set this to i > 750 for appropriate results.

 `-cw`
 `--contentweight`
-The weight of the content when transfering the style.
+- The weight of the content when transfering the style.
 Usually it is better to give the content a higher weight than the style.
-Default: 100
+- Default: 100
-The range of appropriate values is approximately [100, 0.01]
+- The range of appropriate values is approximately [100, 0.01]

 `-sw`
 `--styleweight`
-The weight of the style when transfering.
+-The weight of the style when transfering.
 Accordingly to the content weight it is advised to weight the style less than the content in order to be able to recognize the content in the result.
-Default: 0.01
+- Default: 0.01

 `-w`
 `--imagewidth`
-The width of the target image.
+- The width of the target image.
-Default: 1024 px.
+- Default: 1024 px.